TanushGoel/Genome540-541/README.md

 Genome 541 provides a survey of topics within the field of computational molecular biology.
 The course is divided into five two-week blocks, each devoted to a single topic and taught by a different instructor.
 This year, the topics include protein structure, single-cell analysis, epigenomics, cancer genomics, and phylogenetics.

-Homework 1: Molecular Modeling, Protein Energetics, Ramachandran Space (phi-psi torsion angles)
+Homework 1: Protein Energetics/Modeling, Ramachandran Space (phi-psi torsion angles)

+Homework 2: Simulated Annealing Monte Carlo, Verlet Algorithm, Mfold Algorithm, Fragment Folding